-I am Robert Fitzpatrick; A qualifed Play Therapist, having qualified (Post-Graduate), and registered with Play Therapy UK.
+I am Robert Fitzpatrick; A qualified Play Therapist, having qualified (Post-Graduate), and registered with Play Therapy UK.

 Throughout my working career I have gathered many skills in working with young people and their families, incorporating this successfully into my work.